pacroy/template-basic/README.md

 3. Update the following [default linter's configurations] in [.github/linters] folder or remove them to always use the default configuration.

 - Customize [.markdown-lint.yml] for markdown linter.
 See [MarkdownLint Configuration] for more detail.
 - Customize [.hadolint.yaml] for dockerfile linter.
-See [Haskell Dockerfile Linter] for more detail.
+See [Haskell Dockerfile Linter Configuration] for more detail.
 - Customize [.dockerfilelintrc] for dockerfile linter.
 See [DockerfileLint Configuration] for more detail.
 - Customize [.jscpd.json] for copy/paste detector check.